-- You also need to avoid re-boiling water that has come out on the other side of the heating process – despite how easy it is to leave already-boiled water in a kettle.
+- You also need to avoid re-boiling water that has come out on the other side of the heating process – despite how easy it is to leave already-boiled water in a kettle or a gooseneck kettle.

 You also need to wait around thirty seconds after the water has boiled to begin pouring it over your coffee.
 It’s best to try and keep your water’s pH range at 7.

 Like most things in life, no two grinds will be the same.
 To make a quality cup of coffee you need to know that there is no one-size-fits-all in terms of grind size.

 Instead, the thing that makes up the perfect grind is your palate.

 One of the main benefits of grinding your coffee down is that you can accurately “calibrate” the grind depending on the method of brewing you prefer and your favorite type of coffee.

 Then, once you’ve learned what works with your system of brewing, you can easily replicate it whenever you want to.

 When grinding your coffee, you should consider the following things:

 - Do you want a sweet cup of coffee?

 - Do you prefer a caffeinated cup of coffee?